Tom-Nagy/walking-around/README.md

 #### Repeated Features

-On all pages and devices there is a fix header on the top and a fix footer on the bottom.
-They are both display with a clear opacity or transparent in order to see the hero image through.
+On all pages and devices there is a fix header on the top and a fix footer on the bottom of the viewport.

 **The header** present the logo and the name of the Website on the left and a responsive navigation bar on the right.
 The navigation bar become a toggle on small devices.
+As well the name of the website become the title's page name on small devices in order to help identify on which page the user is situated.

 **The footer** present a button with the link "Get in touch !" on the left that bring the user to the application form.